Ntare V of Burundi

-Ntare V of Burundi (born Charles Ndizeye; 2 December 1947 – 29 April 1972) was the last king of Burundi (or mwami), reigning from July to November 1966.
+Ntare V of Burundi (born Charles Ndizeye; 2 December 1947 – 29 April 1972), less commonly numbered Ntare III, was the last king (mwami) of Burundi, reigning from July to November 1966.
 Until his accession, he was known as Crown Prince Charles Ndizeye.

+He seized power in July 1966 by deposing his own father.
+He reigned until November, when prime minister Michel Micombero overthrew him, ending the Burundian monarchy.
+He went into exile but returned in 1972, only to be swiftly arrested by the republican government.
+Later that year, during a period of mass violence called the "Ikiza", he was killed under unclear circumstances.

 Early life

 Charles Ndizeye was the son of King Mwambutsa IV (1912–1977) and Queen Baramparaye Ruhasha (1929–2007).
 He had one half-brother (Prince Louis Rwagasore, assassinated 1961 whilst prime minister), and two half-sisters: Princess Rosa Paula Iribagiza (born 1934) and Princess Regina Kanyange (died 1987).
 Ndizeye was educated at Institut Le Rosey in Switzerland.

-Rule

-After a Hutu-led coup attempt in October 1965, Mwambutsa IV went into exile in Switzerland.
-In March 1966, Mwambusta IV designated his only surviving son as heir to the throne.
-The Crown Prince then formally deposed his father and his father's government in July 1966.
-He was formally crowned on 3 September, taking the regnal name Ntare V. King Ntare himself was deposed, later the same year, in a military coup led by Michel Micombero; the former king went into exile in West Germany and later Uganda.
-He tried to return to Burundi in 1972 but was assassinated shortly afterwards.